Annals of the Four Masters: Text

-The annals are mainly a compilation of earlier annals, although there is some original work.
-They were compiled between 1632 and 1636, allegedly in a cottage beside the ruins of Donegal Abbey, just outside Donegal Town.
-At this time, however, the Franciscans had a house of refuge by the River Drowes in County Leitrim, just outside Ballyshannon, and it was here, according to others, that the Annals were compiled.
-The patron of the project was Fearghal Ó Gadhra, MP, a Gaelic lord of Coolavin, County Sligo.
+The annals are mainly a compilation of earlier chronicles, although they also contain some original material.
+The Annals of the Four Masters were compiled between 1632 and 1636 under the direction of Mícheál Ó Cléirigh.
+According to modern scholarship, the work was carried out not at Donegal Abbey itself but at the Franciscan house of refuge at Bundrowes (Bun Drobhaoise), in Bundoran, close to the River Drowes.
+This Franciscan community provided Ó Cléirigh’s principal base during his years in Ireland and supplied the institutional support necessary for the compilation of the annals.

+The patron of the project was Fearghal Ó Gadhra, a Gaelic lord of Coolavin, County Sligo.

 The chief compiler of the annals was Brother Mícheál Ó Cléirigh from Ballyshannon, who was assisted by, among others, Cú Choigcríche Ó Cléirigh, Fearfeasa Ó Maol Chonaire and Cú Choigríche Ó Duibhgeannáin.
 Although only one of the authors, Mícheál Ó Cléirigh, was a Franciscan friar, they became known as "the Four Friars" or in the original Irish, na Ceithre Máistrí.
 The Anglicized version of this was "the Four Masters", the name that has become associated with the annals themselves.

 The annals are written in Irish.
 The several manuscript copies are held at Trinity College Dublin, the Royal Irish Academy, University College Dublin, and the National Library of Ireland.